Nuno Lima

-Nuno Miguel Reis Lima (born 16 March 2001) is a Portuguese professional footballer who plays as a centre-back for the club Paços de Ferreira.
+Nuno Miguel Reis Lima (born 16 March 2001) is a Portuguese professional footballer who plays as a centre-back for Turkish Süper Lig club Alanyaspor.

-Professional career
+Career

 A youth product of Anta, Porto, Paços de Ferreira, and Feirense, Lima signed his first senior contract with Paços de Ferreira in 2020 and was promptly loaned to Felgueiras.
 He returned to in 2021, where he worked his way up to the senior team.
-He made his professional debut with Paços de Ferreira in a 2-1 Taça da Liga loss to Boavista on 23 September 2021.
+He made his professional debut with Paços de Ferreira in a 2–1 Taça da Liga loss to Boavista on 23 September 2021.

+On 14 September 2023, Lima moved to Turkish Süper Lig club Alanyaspor for an undisclosed fee.